Guide to smartphone connectivity: 3G and 4G broadband, Wi-Fi, GPS and Bluetooth

 3G networks are a progression from 2G, starting around 2001, and are primarily designed to handle data transfer.
 Standard 3G (sometimes called UMTS) is capable of speeds up to 2Mb.
 HSPA improves 3G technology, upping the theoretical top end mobile broadband speed to 10Mb.
 However, this is yet to be fully utilised by the mobile broadband service providers and - with the advent of 4G - probably never will.
 In reality, even with current HSPA, you'll be very lucky to get speeds above 3Mb.
 This is due in part to the large amount of people now sharing the 3G signal, as the mobile service providers struggle to keep up with demand for data services.

-4G is the new kid on the block, promising the potential for a large jump in data speeds (perhaps, but unlikely, to reach as much as 100Mb).
-The first 4G network was launched in the UK in November 2012 by EE (the network shared by customers of T-Mobile and Orange) and more will come online in 2013.
+4G is the new kid on the block.
+The first 4G network was launched in the UK in November 2012 by EE (the network shared by customers of T-Mobile and Orange) and all the other networks now offer 4G services.
 The only real downsides right now are limited coverage and having to get a new handset (you need a handset specifically set up to access 4G).

 Which mobile provider has what coverage where?
 And who's best?